RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 Digitization requests are generally processed on a first-come, first-served basis.
 The RAC endeavors to fulfill all digitization requests within 90 days.
 However, a request may take longer depending on the volume of materials being requested and whether additional handling is necessary due to the original item’s condition or format.
-We do not do rush orders.
+Unfortunately, we are unable to do rush orders.

 Please note that the RAC may decline to digitize certain materials that in its judgment may suffer damage due to the necessary handling.
 Any materials with serious preservation concerns will be evaluated and may require us to use an outside digitization vendor.

 ### Fees and Limitations